resisigu/application-example/README.md

 Start designing with LidoJS and experience the future of creative possibilities.
 Visit [https://lidojs.com](https://lidojs.com) to learn more and get started today.

+## Disclaimer

+This source code is developed entirely by our team from scratch.
+We have not used any third-party resources that require licensing.
+Our product is designed to assist users in developing design applications efficiently.
+However, we do not guarantee any specific outcomes or take responsibility for how this software is used.
+Use this code at your own risk.
+We are not liable for any damages or issues arising from its use.